3 Ways to Avoid the Loneliness of Running Your Own Business

 Access a business support group

 This is by far one of the best things you can ever do to avoid the isolation of working alone.
 Get yourself out there and meet lots of other like-minded business people who are in exactly the same boat as you.
 I joined one and it’s safe to say I think it actually changed my life!
 I met so many nice people, willing to help, offer advice, support and as a bonus refer me to potential clients.
 Creating this support network really helped me; no longer did I feel isolated and alone.
 I would meet these people on a regular basis and many became good friends.
+Check out our events on Eventbrite, or on our Meetings page, we’d love to see you.

 You don’t have to join your local gym (although of course you could if you like) – simply get yourself out for a walk in your lunch break.
 That’s all I did; it gave me some valuable thinking time, got me away from my desk and definitely helped me feel refreshed for the rest of the day.
 Do yourself a favour, give yourself some thinking time, enjoy the fresh air and the